Welcome to cardio vs weight training, As time seems to pass, the medical community, magazine and

-Weight training has begun to seriously blossom and become a major fitness component in all muscle building and dietary fat loss lifestyles and is equally promoted and encouraged in women.
+Weight training has begun to seriously blossom becoming a major fitness component in all muscle building and dietary weight loss lifestyles and is equally promoted and encouraged in women.
 I will try to bring some clarity and deeper understanding to where and how both have their place and level of importance.
 So let’s get started.

-One of the first things to be addressed with cardio vs weight training should be your ability to understand exactly what you want to achieve in regards to your fitness-weight training or cardio-based goals.
+Addressing one of the first things in cardio vs weight training should be: recognizing exactly what you want to achieve in regards to your fitness-weight training or cardio-based goals.

-This may not sound like much, but having a clear idea in your mind about cardio as a apposed to weight training and a good direction of your goal and a plan towards it, will help you decide which may be more appropriate for you in the beginning.
+This may not sound like much, but having a clear idea in your mind about cardio as apposed to weight training and focus this direction towards your goal with a plan towards it, will help you decide which may be more appropriate for your needs in the beginning.

 Perhaps your goal with the introduction of cardio training is simply to lose weight and nothing more.
 The only problem with having this idea in mind is that you may not be totally happy with the outcome.

-Loose skin and unconditioned muscle does not look nearly as tight and attractive as muscles that are toned from a good weight training program and clean eating efforts.
+Loose skin and unconditioned muscle does not look nearly as tight and attractive as muscle toned from a good weight training program.

-Proper nutritious eating habits along with very low impact style cardio training might be a good place to start.
+Proper nutritious eating habits with low impact style cardio training might be a good place to start.

 Cardio and weight training are two vastly different aspects of fitness and exercise, as cardio is 'aerobic' based...

-The first primary component of cardio: for the most part is: we perform cardiovascular fitness/conditioning to increase the efficiency of the cardio pulmonary operating system that runs our day to day lives.
+The First primary component of cardio for the most part is: increasing the efficiency of the cardio pulmonary operating system that runs our day to day lives.

-This also includes the ability of the muscles to use oxygen to produce energy towards the aerobic activity you’re engaging in.
+This also increases muscle oxygen efficiency in energy production-towards the aerobic activity you’re engaging in.

-The continuation of cardio-based conditioning will also add to the overall efficiency and endurance of the most important muscle you have: your heart.
-This conditioning also builds and strengthens the lungs capacity to produce and oxidize the blood for the greater demands put on it.
+Cardio-based conditioning also increases endurance efficiency of the most important muscle you have: your heart!
+Cardio conditioning also increases lung capacity to produce and oxygenate blood levels as greater demands become increased.

-Major arterial vessels, veins and capillaries grow in size and wall thickness to accommodate for greater oxygen and blood flow, from increasing cardio/aerobic activity.
+Major arterial vessels, veins and capillaries grow in size and wall thickness to accommodate for greater oxygen and blood flow.

-through-out the over-all body, (which is something you do want), more on this further
+The plus side-concerning cardio vs weight training is: aerobic activity burns and reduces fat deposits in the mid-section and over-all body evenly, (which is something you do want), more on this further down.

-The second main component: And equally as important to the vitality, enjoyment and wellness of our lives resides within the strength and development of the muscles themselves:
+Another component and equally as important to the vitality, enjoyment and wellness of life, resides in the strength and development of muscle.

-Cardio vs weight training has the greatest tendency to be misunderstood by so many, including some experts.
-The effects of weight and resistance contraction based training using multi-joint exercises with strict form, effectively accomplishes two distinct things.
+Cardio vs weight training has a tendency to be misunderstood.
+The effects of weight and resistance contraction based training using multi-joint exercises with strict form, also accomplishes two distinct things.

 Weight training and the after burn effect:

-Unlike cardio based exercises on their own, raw weight resistance training using compound exercises with continued progressive effort to build and strengthen these multi-grouped muscles, such as the legs back and chest, will produce the best results for you.
+Unlike cardio based exercises on their own, raw weight training for beginners' or intermediates using compound exercises with continued progressive effort to build and strengthen multi-assisting muscles, such as: the legs, back and chest, will produce good results.

 You will actually burn calories by-sitting on the couch, driving your car, or lying in bed: That’s a hell of a return for your investment, for the time spent in the gym is it not?

-This may not sound like much; unless you do the math over the course of each day and week.
+If you do the math over the course of each day and week...

-Then it becomes very clear, very quickly what you’re achieving through cardio vs. weight training as opposed to only performing aerobics - which only has these lasting effects during the time that you are in your target range; then its effects diminish almost immediately.
+Then it becomes very clear, where some differences are found in cardio vs weight training as opposed to only performing aerobics - which only has these lasting effects during the time you're in the target range; then these effects diminish rapidly on completion.

-I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame work-out regarding cardio vs weight training.
-You can adjust this to the time frames you feel you need for your fitness goals and energy levels.
+I have made a graph to give you an idea, of time and intensity devoted to a one hour time frame work-out to break down cardio vs weight training.
+Feel free to adjust the time frames to suit fitness goals and energy levels.

-The graph is merely a guide, but does and will help produce very good results for you.
+The graph is merely a guide to help produce good results for you.

-In order to get your best results from cardio training you should attempt every effort, to vary your intensity for this 10 to 15 minutes of aerobic activity.
+In order to get your best results from cardio training try to make an effort to vary intensity for this 10 to 15 minutes of aerobic activity.
 E.g. two minutes at a steady manageable pace, followed by 2 to 3 minutes at an intense pace.

 This may sound easy, but give it a try.
-This increases heart and calorie burning efficiency, and decreases boredom.
+This increases heart and calorie burning efficiency while decreasing boredom.

 Learn to look at your body like that of a furnace: